SAVE THE SOUTH FORK SALMON

 After pulling ourselves away from the show, we continued driving to the confluence of the East Fork South Fork Salmon River and Johnson Creek.
 Both the South Fork Salmon River and Johnson Creek, as well as Burntlog Creek, are the three streams deemed eligible for protection under the National Wild and Scenic River System by the U.S. Forest Service.
 The Stibnite Gold Project spells trouble for each of them.

-Whether by providing habitat for endangered salmon or bull trout, or for their recreational values, these waters have been recognized for the remarkable values they possess.
+Whether by providing habitat for endangered salmon or bull trout, or for their recreational or historic features, these waters have been recognized for the remarkable values they possess.
 These streams—and the values and experiences they hold—are worth protecting.

-I can’t understand why some would trade healthy rivers and enduring salmon runs for short-term profit that will leave the place worse off.
+I can’t understand why some would trade healthy rivers and enduring salmon runs for short-term profit that will leave the place worse off, even by the Forest Service’s own reckoning.
 A few wealthy investors might benefit today, but future generations will suffer the consequences of perpetually polluted streams bereft of salmon.

 Noon.
 Monday, Sept.
 8.